-IAS 39 (paragraphs 73-75) suggests that account should be taken of the time value of money for those receivables that are not short-term.
+IAS 39 (paragraph AG 64) requires that account should be taken of the time value of money for those receivables that are not short-term.
 This has not been the traditional practice in most countries.
-However, in Germany, there is a long history of taking account of this in order to reduce the value of receivables (e.g. see box below).
-However, given that payables are not discounted, this discounting of receivables might be seen rather as an indication of prudence and a desire to reduce taxable income.
+However, in Germany, there was a long history of taking account of this in order to reduce the value of receivables (e.g. see box below).
+However, given that payables were not discounted, this discounting of receivables might be seen rather as an indication of prudence and a desire to reduce taxable income.